DeKalb County, Illinois: Politics

 As part of Northern Illinois, DeKalb County was a stronghold for the Free Soil Party in its early elections – being among nine Illinois counties to support Martin Van Buren in 1848 – and became overwhelmingly Republican for the century following that party's formation.
 The only time it did not back the official GOP nominee between 1856 and 1988 was in 1912 when the Republican Party was mortally divided and Progressive Theodore Roosevelt won almost half the county's vote.

 During this time, it rejected Democrats even in statewide and national landslides.
 In 1936, Republican nominee Alf Landon won DeKalb County by double digits while losing 46 of 48 states.
 Landon held Franklin D. Roosevelt to only 43 percent of DeKalb County's vote, the most he would garner in the county during his four runs for president.
 Even Barry Goldwater – renowned for his antagonism towards the establishment – won by seven percent in 1964, despite losing sixteen percent of the vote compared to Richard Nixon in 1960.

-In 1992, with the third-party entrance of Ross Perot siphoning votes from Republican George H. W. Bush, Bill Clinton became the first Democrat to carry the county in 140 years.
+In 1992, with Democrats starting to make substantial gains in suburban areas across of the US, Bill Clinton became the first Democrat ever to carry the county.
 Clinton would narrowly win the county again in 1996, carrying the county by 335 votes over Republican nominee Bob Dole.

+Since 2008, the county has been a Democratic stronghold, comparable to other college towns around the United States and the other counties around Chicago.